Donor Profile

 Where is Spanish ODA allocated?

-During the economic turmoil between 2008 and 2013, Spain channeled an increasing share of its ODA through core, obligatory contributions to multilateral organizations.
+During the economic turmoil between 2008-2013, Spain channeled an increasing share of its ODA through core, obligatory contributions to multilateral organizations.
 During this period, however, Spain’s voluntary contributions to multilateral institutions almost disappeared.
 As Spain’s economy has recovered, it has continued to channel most of its ODA to multilaterals and has now increased voluntary contributions.
-In 2022, Spain channelled 48% of it's ODA as core contributions, well above the OECD DAC average of 32%.
+In 2022, Spain channelled 48% of its ODA as core contributions, well above the OECD DAC average of 32%.

 Bilateral Spending

-In 2022, in-donor refugee costs received the largest funding share of Spain's bilateral ODA.
-Funding to health and populations saw a large increase between 2020 and 2021 and remained elevated in 2022.
+In 2022, IDRCs received the largest funding share of Spain's bilateral ODA.
+Funding to health and populations saw a large increase between 2020-2021 and remained elevated in 2022.

 Spain has a strong focus on development cooperation with UMICs and LMICs.
 This focus curbs its support to LICs.
 Cooperation with UMICs and LMICs is focused on fostering triangular partnerships, concessional disbursements, climate change and rural development, as well as the provision of global public goods.

 Top recipients of Spanish ODA are typically MICs in Latin America.
-In 2022, this includes Colombia, Guatemala, and El Salvador.
-However, Ukraine became the top recipient of Spain's bilateral ODA in 2022.
+In 2022, this included Colombia, Guatemala, and El Salvador.
+However, Ukraine was the top recipient of Spain's bilateral ODA in 2022.

 ‘The Sahel’ region is another geographic priority of Spain’s development policy, as underlined in the new law on Cooperation for Sustainable Development and Global Solidarity.
 The existing Master Plan also includes a focus on countries in SSA.
 Spain aims to prioritize traditional ODA disbursements, mostly in the form of grants, to support the provision of basic social services and institution strengthening in this region.